 in Vermont is a great spot to simply relax and enjoy the sounds of the tumbling water.
 It's so close to Vermont Route 116, so it's no wonder Bristol Falls is considered one of the best waterfalls in Vermont – especially if you're looking for an epic swimming spot in the summer!

 15 minutes away: Head to nearby Bobcat Cafe, one of the best breweries in Vermont that’s known for its behemoth burgers and upscale pub grub!
 3. Lye Brook Falls Location: Lye Brook Falls Trailhead, Manchester Center, VT, 05255 Popularity: This is a popular waterfall that’s especially beautiful after a healthy spring rain.
 However, given the hike to the falls, it’s not as popular as some more readily accessible waterfalls in Vermont.
 Things to know: You’ll need to hike 1.8 miles to access this waterfall, and the trail is generally considered Moderate by most hikers.

 The tallest and most commanding waterfall in Vermont,

 Lye Brook Falls

-Nothing compares to a hike with a waterfall — especially in the Green Mountain State, where the lush landscape and dreamy scenery makes for a wholly enchanting waterfall chasing experience.
+Nothing compares to a hike with a waterfall — especially in the Green Mountain State, where the lush landscape and dreamy scenery make for a wholly enchanting waterfall-chasing experience.

 4. Buttermilk Falls Location: Ludlow, VT, 05149 Popularity: A popular waterfall hike and waterfall swimming hole, Buttermilk Falls can get quite crowded during the summer months.
 Things to know: This half-mile waterfall trail is considered an easy hike for most.